 In the post-pandemic world, people are more conscious about health and well-being, especially those working from home and corporate travelers.
 Coming out of over two years of look-down, people are looking for better-designed properties equipped with resources to live comfortably without compromising working productivity.
 If the hotel market can meet the demand for luxury in the short term, it cannot do so for medium-term accommodation.
 Online rental property platforms like Ukio, Airbnb, Zumper, and others serve the purpose well as they offer well-designed properties with the minimum possible hassle of tiresome paperwork.
 Home away from home is the future and medium-term rental platforms are helping people get what they want anywhere.

 The contemporary world of neo-millennials, believing in the “living in the moment” philosophy, wants everything without sacrificing the freedom to do what they want.
-Since time is in short supply, they look for highly personalized things according to their needs.
+Since time is in short supply, they look for highly personalized things according to their needs, such as apartments for rent in Cau Giay.
 They want to explore the world, experience global diversity and meet different people.
-A hassle-free medium-term apartment rental best suits their purpose.
+A hassle-free medium-term apartment rental in Cau Giay best suits their purpose.
 Going by the evolving trend and changing work culture in favor of remote working, it could be easily said that demand for rental properties will expand more soon.

 The vicious cycle of the property market is well known, but the pandemic has reset the cycle in favor of rental properties, especially medium-term rental properties.
 The supply-chain disruption might have created inflationary pressure on major economies, leading to liquidity control measures.
 Still, demand for rental properties is projected to remain high in the recent future.
 The pandemic has shown both employers and employees that work-life balance could be maintained without sacrificing productivity and added advantage of reduced cost and advantage of exploring new destinations while working remotely.